emilletfr/Domo/README.md

 Firmware part for NodeMcu module is written in LUA
 ## Local Server
 Local Server aim to
-- Compute data from sensors/services (Sunrise/Sunset Time, Outdoor temperature), command actuators
+- Compute data from sensors and services (Sunrise time, Sunset time, Outdoor temperature), command actuators
 - Relay actions/datas from/to HomeKit

 Local server is a x86-64 system which runs Ubuntu with Docker installed and... that's all!